 1. You can improve your buying consistency

-When doing that, you'd need to consider the duration of time it might take to sell that stock to estimate when you would need to purchase more to restock your shelves.
+When doing that, you need to consider how long it might take to sell that stock to estimate when you would need to purchase more to restock your shelves.

 2. You can reduce unnecessary costs around data errors

-By combining these data sources into a single source of the truth and organising products into logical categories, data can be drawn and analyzed specific to a category to make business decisions that can be trusted and executed with confidence.
+By combining these data sources into a single source of truth and organising products into logical categories, you can draw and analyse data specific to a grouping to make business decisions that can be trusted and executed with confidence.

 3. You can meet your category objectives with supplier collaboration

-Consider the following: You're a retailer and you want to increase the bottom line of Category X. Meanwhile, your supplier wants to increase the visibility of their products within your store to gain mindshare.
-What do you do?
+Consider the following: You're a retailer, and you want to increase the bottom line of Category X. Meanwhile, your supplier wants to increase the visibility of their products within your store to gain mindshare.

 In this scenario, you could offer the supplier a higher percentage of the available space in exchange for a rebate or lower cost price of the products listed in the category.

-This way, your supplier gets increased visibility by receiving a higher percentage of the available space and you get a higher return on investment due to the decreased cost of the SKUs purchased or a rebate from the supplier.
+This way, your supplier gets increased visibility by receiving a higher percentage of the available space, and you get a higher return on investment due to the decreased cost of the SKUs purchased or a rebate from the supplier.